 In 1990, a MiLB promoter spotted a dog named Jericho delivering money and purchases to customers at a drive-through farm store in rural Ohio.
-Inspiration struck, and the promoter asked the dog’s parent if Jericho would be interested in delivering water bottles to umpires at baseball games.
+Inspiration struck, and the promoter asked the dog’s parents if Jericho would be interested in delivering water bottles to umpires at baseball games.
 Before long, Jake the Diamond Dog was traveling to ballparks around the country to serve as honorary bat dog, delighting players, umpires and fans alike.
 The tradition continued until 2018, with three additional dogs taking on Jake’s title over the years.
 Jake’s example proved that dogs and baseball go together like peanuts and Cracker Jack.

 Today, several MiLB teams have added baseball dogs to their own rosters.
 Some come from a family lineage of bat dogs that dates back generations.
 Others, like Jake, show an aptitude and get trained specifically for the job, sometimes by the team staff itself.
 One of this year’s bat dogs even had a previous career as a guide dog-in-training!